 Gary M. Blau, PhD

-Dr. Gary M. Blau, is a Licensed Clinical Psychologist, and starting in mid-September, he will be the new executive director of The Hackett Center for Mental Health, the first regional center of the Meadows Mental Health Policy Institute (MMHPI).
+Dr. Gary M. Blau, is a licensed clinical psychologist and executive director of The Hackett Center for Mental Health, the first regional center of the Meadows Mental Health Policy Institute (MMHPI).
 Prior to this, Dr. Blau served for 15 years as chief of the Child, Adolescent, and Family Branch at the federal Substance Abuse and Mental Health Services Administration (SAMHSA) where he provided national leadership for children’s mental health and created “systems of care” across the United States.
 He also served for 10 years in senior management positions with the Connecticut Department of Children and Families (DCF), and before that, as director of clinical services for the Child and Family Agency of Southeastern, Connecticut.

 For his national work, Dr. Blau was the recipient of the HHS Secretary’s Award for Meritorious Service for his national leadership in children’s mental health.
 Most recently, he was the recipient of the SAMHSA Administrator’s Award for “unparalleled and innovative leadership in children’s mental health” and the HHS Spirit Award for being “an outstanding HHS employee who is making a real difference in the Department.”